NBISweden/urdr/README.md

 ### Urdr setup

-1. In the `backend` directory of the `urdr` repository, create the file `.env`, using `.env.default` as the template.
+1. In the top-most directory of the `urdr` repository, create the file `urdr.env`, using `urdr.env.default` as the template.
 If you are on Linux, you need to set the variable `REDMINE_HOST` to the value `"http://172.17.0.1"`.

 2. Create a database for the Urdr backend containing the Urdr schema and